When I was in junior school, our headmistress gave us the option to subscribe to newspapers. Most of us did.

 Even the young-me could see the importance of being informed.
 Plus, I liked the colourful pictures.

-We got lucky—we get to live in the Golden Age of information.
-We have this fantastic technology that lets us communicate in ways that were simply impossible before.
-So when I first heard about the idea of an “information diet” from Tim Ferriss, I found it weird: Why would anybody want that?
+We are lucky—we get to live in the Golden Age of information.
+We have this fantastic technology that lets us communicate in ways that were, simply, impossible before.
+So when I first heard about an “information diet” from Tim Ferriss, I found it weird.
+Why would anybody want that?

 I have a fear that life will pass me by.
-If you feel the same, then let’s see if we can claim some of our time back from the news media.
+If you feel the same, then you have to face the question, “Are you watching too much news?”

 A Junk News Diet